knownasilya/ember-toggle/README.md

 }}
 ```

-If you want your labels to be display, then you must set `showLabels` to `true`.
+If you want your labels to be displayed, then you must set `showLabels` to `true`.

 ### Available Options